-State 2 is induced by addition of a high concentration of ADP (typically 100 to 300 μM), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
+State 2 is induced by addition of a high concentration of ADP (typically 100 to 300 μ M), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
 State 2 is then obtained at a low respiratory activity limited by zero endogenous fuel substrate availability (Table 3).
 If addition of specific inhibitors of respiratory complexes, such as rotenone, does not cause a further decline of oxygen consumption, State 2 is equivalent to residual oxygen consumption (See below).
 If inhibition is observed, undefined endogenous fuel substrates are a confounding factor of pathway control by externally added substrates and inhibitors.
-In contrast to the original definition, an alternative protocol is frequently applied, in which State 2 is induced by addition of fuel substrate without ADP (LEAK state), followed by addition of ADP.
+In contrast to the original protocol, an alternative sequence of titration steps is frequently applied, in which the alternative State 2 has an entirely different meaning, when this second state is induced by addition of fuel substrate without ADP (LEAK state; in contrast to State 2 defined in Table 2 as a ROX state), followed by addition of ADP.

 State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Table 3) and supports coupled energy transformation through oxidative phosphorylation.
-'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric system.
+'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric chamber.
 Repeated ADP titration re-establishes State 3 at 'high ADP'.
-Starting at oxygen concentrations near air-saturation (ca. 200 μ M O2 at sea level and 37 °C), the total ADP concentration added must be low enough (typically 100 to 300 μ M) to allow phosphorylation to ATP at a coupled oxygen consumption that does not lead to oxygen depletion during the transition to State 4.
-In contrast, kinetically saturating ADP concentrations usually are an order of magnitude higher than 'high ADP', e.g. 2.5 mM in isolated mitochondria.
-The abbreviation State 3u is frequently used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS capacity (well-coupled with an endogenous uncoupled component) and ETS capacity (noncoupled).
+Starting at oxygen concentrations near air-saturation (ca. 200 μM O2 at sea level and 37 °C), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled oxygen consumption that does not lead to oxygen depletion during the transition to State 4.
+In contrast, kinetically-saturating ADP concentrations usually are an order of magnitude higher than 'high ADP', e.g. 2.5 mM in isolated mitochondria.
+The abbreviation State 3u is frequently used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS capacity (well-coupled with an endogenous uncoupled component) and ET capacity (noncoupled).

-State 4 is a LEAK state which is obtained only if the mitochondrial preparation is intact and well-coupled.
+State 4 is a LEAK state that is obtained only if the mitochondrial preparation is intact and well-coupled.
 Depletion of ADP by phosphorylation to ATP leads to a decline in oxygen consumption in the transition from State 3 to State 4.
-Under these conditions, a maximum protonmotive force and high ATP/ADP ratio are maintained, and the P"/O2 ratio can be calculated.
+Under these conditions, a maximum protonmotive force and high ATP/ADP ratio are maintained, and the P_P/O_2 ratio can be calculated.
 State 4 respiration, L_T (Table 1), reflects intrinsic proton leak and intrinsic ATP hydrolysis activity.
-Oxygen consumption in State 4 is an overestimation of LEAK respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, J{eP} , which stimulates respiration coupled to phosphorylation, $J{\text{Ps}}>0$.
-This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{\text{Ps}}=0$ (State 4o).
+Oxygen consumption in State 4 is an overestimation of LEAK respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, J{P} , which stimulates respiration coupled to phosphorylation, $J{P}>0$.
+This can be tested by inhibition of the phosphorylation pathway using oligomycin, ensuring that $J{P}>0$ (State 4o).
 Alternatively, sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient oxygen is available.
 However, anoxia may be reached before exhaustion of ADP (State 5).

 State 5 is the state after exhaustion of oxygen in a closed respirometric chamber.
 Diffusion of oxygen from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
+Chance and Williams (1955) provide an alternative definition of State 5, which gives it the meaning of ROX: 'State 5 may be obtained by antimycin A treatment or by anaerobiosis'.